CREGÉS COVID-19 INTERVIEWS

 Culture Change in Long Term Care in Quebec: A Virtual Summit.

-Presented by Recreotherapy and Seniors Action Quebec on September 9th, 2020, this poignant event will showcase some of Canada’s leading researchers on Culture Change in Long Term Care, including Patrik Marier, CREGÉS Scientific Director.
-This summit is an opportunity to participate in an interactive discussion where the challenges and opportunities will be examined with the ultimate outcome of creating a report and recommendations for the provincial government.
-This event will be presented in English with simultaneous French audio presentation.
-For more information contact email@example.com
+Presented by Recreotherapy and Seniors Action Quebec on September 9th, 2020, this poignant event showcased some of Canada’s leading researchers on Culture Change in Long Term Care, including Patrik Marier, CREGÉS Scientific Director.
+This summit was an opportunity to participate in an interactive discussion where the challenges and opportunities was examined with the ultimate outcome of creating a report and recommendations for the provincial government.

 Canada and Europe Tackle COVID-19 and Isolation.